vix597/mp3-to-image/README.md

 # Installation

 _Tested with Python 3.9.7 64-bit on Windows 10.
-The command will be for a Windows setup but it should also work on Linux with slight modification to the environment setup steps._
+The commands below will be for a Windows setup but it should also work on Linux with slight modification to the environment setup steps._

 1. Install Python
 1. Create a virtual environment: `python -m venv ./venv`